starknet-io/starknet-docs/docs/Fees/fee-mechanism.md

 ### On Chain Data

-The on-chain data associated with a transaction is composed of two parts
+The on-chain data associated with a transaction is composed of three parts

 - storage updates
 - l2→l1 messages
+- deployed contracts

 #### Storage Updates